ayoubridouani/adminMySQL/readme.txt

 if you don't have password in your SQL #adminMySQL ignore -p option or use directly ./adminMysql -u root

+all query has been saved in new file named history_MySQL.txt

 good luck